sam-by-name/sprint-3/personal-site-design.md

 Any and all!
 But more specifically, other EDA students, walking a similar path.
 Teachers gauging my progression and understanding of the assignments and information laid outfor me.
 Potential employers will likely become the more primary audience as time passes.
 But it will also remain as the birthplace of my venture into the world of code.

-It's on the internet, it's set to public ... it's in the wild now, so i shall try to bestcater for all.
+It's on the internet, it's set to public ... it's in the wild now, so i shall try to best cater for all.

 Q. How do you want site visitors to interact with your site?
 What experience would you like them      to have?

 That seems an odd question considering our current, limited means of navigating websites, but as time goes on, I would like them to be able to do so with their eye's, voice and even contact-less gestures.

 As for the experience I wish them to have, well initially this will be harder to implement.But ...
 I want that whether they arrived by accident or intent, that each visit is a uniqueand interesting one.
-If they arrived with questions, I wish to provide their answers, but alsoto have ones they didn't expect and for them to leave with new and unanswered questions.
+If they arrived with questions, I wish to provide their answers, but also to have ones they didn't expect and for them to leave with new and unanswered questions.

 A one stop shop, <br>
 My pet project shall not be,<br>